Last Updated: 2023-07-20

 “Intellectual Property Rights” means patents, trademarks, service marks, trade names, design rights, copyrights, database rights, trade secrets, rights in know-how and other intellectual property rights, of whatever nature and wherever arising, whether registered or unregistered and including applications for the registration or grant of any such rights.

-“PII” means any information that would allow the identification of a particular natural person, or other information that is classified as “personally identifiable information” (or similar categorization), as determined in accordance with laws or regulations in any applicable jurisdiction.
+“Personal Data” means any information that would allow the identification of a particular natural person, or other information that is classified as “personally identifiable information” (or similar categorization), as determined in accordance with laws or regulations in any applicable jurisdiction.

-“Prohibited Content” means any content or material that: (i) violates any applicable law, rule or regulation; (ii) promotes violence, discrimination, hatred, peer-to-peer applications, networks or sites, copyright protection circumvention, or unlawful subject matter or activities; (iii) violates any Intellectual Property Right or other proprietary, privacy, contract, or legal right of any third party; or (iv) is defamatory, libelous, deceptive, pornographic or sexually explicit.
+“Prohibited Content” means any content or material that: (i) violates any applicable law, rule or regulation; (ii) promotes violence, discrimination, hatred, peer-to-peer applications, networks or sites, copyright protection circumvention, or unlawful subject matter or activities; (iii) violates any Intellectual Property Right or other proprietary, privacy, contract or legal right of any third party; or (iv) is defamatory, libelous, deceptive, pornographic or sexually explicit.

 “Project Materials” means the Service(s) and the Technology.

-“User” means any natural person that is a visitor to, or other end-user of, any website, portal, device, application, or other online service or the means (e.g., computer, mobile telephone, or browser) used by such natural person or other end- user to visit, access, or use any such website, portal, device, application, or other online service.
+“User” means any natural person that is a visitor to, or other end-User of, any website, portal, device, application, or other online service or the means (e.g., computer, mobile telephone, or browser) used by such natural person or other end-User to visit, access, or use any such website, portal, device, application, or other online service.

 1.1 SourceKnowledge License Grant.
-Subject to Client’s payment and the terms set forth in this Agreement, SourceKnowledge grants the following limited, worldwide, non-exclusive, non-transferable rights and licenses without the right of sublicense to Client during the Term: (i) for applicable Services, to access and use the Platform and Documentation solely for Client’s internal business purposes, and solely on Client’s own behalf, in connection with its receipt of the Services; (ii) for web related Services, to integrate the pixel (or other script or code) into Client’s website for web-related Services; (iii) for mobile related Services, to integrate the SDK (in object code form) into Client’s mobile and tablet applications for mobile-related Services, or (iv) to integrate through other mutually agreed upon means (e.g., integration using the SourceKnowledge API).
+Advertiser may choose to receive any combination of Services available by indicating the same through the Platform or, if applicable, in an Insertion Order.
+Subject to Advertiser’s payment and the terms set forth in this Agreement, SourceKnowledge grants the following limited, worldwide, non-exclusive, non-transferable rights and licenses without the right of sublicense, to Advertiser during the Term: (i) for applicable Services, to access and use the Platform and Documentation solely for Advertiser’s internal business purposes, and solely on Advertiser’s own behalf, in connection with its receipt of the Services; (ii) for web related Services, to integrate the pixel (or other script or code) into Advertiser’s website for web-related Services; (iii) for mobile related Services, to integrate the SDK (in object code form) into Advertiser’s mobile and tablet applications for mobile-related Services, or (iv) to integrate through other mutually agreed upon means (e.g., integration using the SourceKnowledge API).

 - ACCOUNT AND CAMPAIGN SETUP

 2.1 Account Set Up.
 Setting up an Account with SourceKnowledge is free of charge.
-Client will choose login credentials, including a password, for its Account and is responsible for all activities that occur through its Account or with its credentials.
-Client will use reasonable measures to secure its Account credentials and will promptly notify SourceKnowledge of any breach of security, misuse, or unauthorized use of its Account or credentials.
+Advertiser will choose login credentials, including a password, for its Account and is responsible for all activities that occur through its Account or with its credentials.
+Advertiser will use reasonable measures to secure its Account credentials and will promptly notify SourceKnowledge of any breach of security, misuse, or unauthorized use of its Account or credentials.

 2.6 General Payment Terms.
 You agree that you have all necessary right, power, and authority to authorize each such payment.
 For certain payment methods, the issuer of your payment method may charge you a foreign transaction fee or other charges.
 Check with your payment method service provider for details.
 If you develop credit conditions (e.g., excessive credit card denials, chargebacks, return-to-maker payments due to insufficient funds, or increased risk of insolvency) or SourceKnowledge otherwise designates you as a credit risk, SourceKnowledge reserves the right to require prepayment.
-You agree to maintain sufficient funds or credit availability in your payment method to satisfy your amounts due and that SourceKnowledge will have no obligation to provide the Services if sufficient funds are not available at the time your payment is submitted, and we reserve the right to suspend your campaigns due to failed payments or insufficient balance.
+You agree to maintain sufficient funds or credit availability in your payment method to satisfy your amounts due and that SourceKnowledge will have no obligation to provide the Services if sufficient funds are not available at the time your payment is submitted, and we reserve the right to suspend your Ads and use of the Services due to failed payments or insufficient balance.

 - OBLIGATIONS OF THE PARTIES

-3.2 Customer Obligations.
+3.2 Advertiser Obligations.

 3.3 Mutual Obligations.